crisperdue/prooftoys-site/content/language-intro.md

 The language has only expressions, which are often referred to as _terms_.
 A statement in the language is just an expression whose value is boolean, so either true or false.
-From an expression and the definitions of the names used in it, it is easy to tell if it has a boolean value and so can be interpreted as a statement.
+Given an expression and the definitions of the names used in it, it is easy to tell if the expression has a boolean value and so can be interpreted as a statement.

-It assumes you are familiar with the concepts of boolean values, boolean operators, functions, predicates, relations, quantifiers, and their meanings, and have at least some acquaintance with typical logic notation.

 ## Expression syntax

-The syntax is pretty conventional.
-It has infix operators, each having a certain precedence, unary operators, and calls to functions and predicates.
+The language syntax is pretty conventional.
+It has infix operators, each having a certain precedence, and function calls.
+Recall that predicates and relations are also functions.
 There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in function call form or infix form; and functional expressions.

 ### Constants and variables